Home » Useful Analytics for Nonprofits

 Some estimates claim that as much as 60% of all websites don’t use any kind of analytics tracking, and that this number may be even higher for nonprofits.
 But you’re different: you’re here because you’re ready to learn how Google Analytics can revolutionize your marketing efforts.
-Let’s get started.
+Let’s get started on this Google Analytics training for nonprofits.

 A lot of nonprofits don’t know that they have access to some pretty powerful programs through Google for Nonprofits.
 With Google for Nonprofits, your organization can get free or discounted versions of G Suite (gmail, Google Drive, etc.), increased uploads to YouTube, free licensing for Google Earth, access to Google Ad Grants, and the ability to use One Today (a fundraising platform), among other awesome benefits.
 Check here to see if you qualify.

-Now that the tedious part of signing up for Google Analytics and installing your tracking code is over, you’re ready to sit back with your cup of coffee and track the numbers.
+Now that you’ve finished signing up for Google Analytics for nonprofits and installing your tracking code, you’re ready to sit back with your cup of coffee and track the numbers.
 This truly is the fun part!
 It can be a bit addictive to watch your efforts play out in real time.
 But what can your nonprofit do with all that data?
-Well, quite a lot.
 Here are some basic things to monitor that’ll be useful for any nonprofit.

 Is the purpose of your website to raise money?
 To encourage community volunteers to register for an event?
 Do you really want people to view your new campaign video?
 As a nonprofit marketer, one of your first steps should be to identify your most important website goal(s).
 Then, create a goal in Analytics.
 Once you set up a goal, you can track your conversions–or how many people have completed your goal—to see if your efforts are working.
 For example, you might want to use a goal to track your donations.
 You’ll then receive a conversion for every person who donates.
 By tracking these metrics, you can start determining the effectiveness of your marketing efforts.